mk-fg/reliable-discord-client-irc-daemon/README.md

 <a name=hdr-random_tips_and_tricks></a>
 ## Random tips and tricks

-Some configuration tweaks that I use, or mentioned in #rdircd on IRC and such.
+Some configuration tweaks that I use, or mentioned in #rdircd on IRC and such.\
+Feel free to suggest any other lifehacks to add here.

 <a name=hdr-simpler_dm_and_monitor_channel_names></a>
 ### Simpler DM and monitor channel names